fidel-bello/epic-poggers-ecomstore/Backend/Back-End.md

 * Switch cases - one space
 * member expresions - pne space
 * strings will be single quotes, except jsx rules which are double quotes

 ## Starting server
 * will have to install packages with npm install
+* npm run build
+* npm start
+* server should run
+* will make scripts to do it concurrently

+## Directories
+* everything will be in the Src/App directory
+  ## Typescript Rules
+* indent no more then two spaces -- will cause errors
+* Switch cases - one space
+* member expresions - pne space
+* strings will be single quotes, except jsx rules which are double quotes

+## Starting server
+* will have to install packages with npm install